Radiohead stage collapse: 2019 inquests

 In November 2017, it was announced that the chief coroner of Ontario, Dirk Huyer, would hold an inquest into Johnson's death.
 In a statement, Radiohead welcomed the inquest but said it would provide no justice for the Johnsons, and urged the Canadian authorities to reopen the case.
 The inquest began on 25 March 2019 and ran until April 10, with testimonies from 25 witnesses, including Selway, Optex employees and Johnson's father.

-Optex president Dale Martin testified that the stage design had called for a truss component that Optex did not have, that Optex staff had known about the problem for years and that he had alerted engineer Cugliari many times.
-Cugliari admitted that his design contained errors, but said that he believed Optex had used the required truss.
+The Optex president, Dale Martin, testified that the stage design had called for a truss component that Optex did not have, that Optex staff had known about the problem for years, and that he had alerted engineer Cugliari many times.
+Cugliari admitted that his design contained errors but said he believed Optex had used the required truss.
 No building permits or inspections were obtained for the stage because Downsview Park is on land owned by the federal government.
 Ontario's building code does not apply to federal land, and no third-party oversight is required for temporary structures.

-The inquest heard that the roof grid was not strong enough to bear the load of lights, screens and speakers, which weighed roughly 34,473 kg and crushed the pickup trusses.
-The roof design had been used since around 1990 and was originally approved by the engineer George Snowden, who was deceased by the time of the collapse.
+The inquest heard that the roof grid was too weak to bear the load of lights, screens and speakers, which weighed roughly 34,473 kg and crushed the pickup trusses.
+The roof design had been used since around 1990, and was originally approved by the engineer George Snowden, who was deceased by the time of the collapse.
 Snowden had been disciplined by Professional Engineers Ontario for his role in the fatal collapse of a scaffold on the Ambassador Bridge in 2000.
 Cugliari, who was an associate of Snowden, was also involved in the Ambassador Bridge collapse.
 Only Martin admitted culpability for the stage collapse, saying: "The system failed.
 Not just the truss.
 My people.
 Me.
 I'm responsible."

 The five-person jury proposed 28 non-binding recommendations, including the creation of a group to develop and maintain standards and procedures for the live performance industry.
 A verdict of accidental death was returned.
 Radiohead released a statement praising the inquest as "constructive, thorough and fair-minded".

 In October 2019, a second inquest was held in Johnson's hometown of Doncaster.
 The coroner, Nicola Mundy, found that inadequate technical advice and construction techniques were responsible for Johnson's death.
 Radiohead released a statement asking for "those others responsible to finally and publicly admit their part in this terrible incident".